adyork/python-ecology-lesson/_episodes/19-cmdline.md

 we can add the functions we developed previously to a script called we called `plot_precipitation_climatology.py` in the last lesson.

-This is what should be in your `plot_precipitation_climatology.py` after the last lesson.
+Let's look at some functions we used in `plot_precipitation_climatology.py` in the last lesson.
 There are some functions here we can use in our new structure.
 ~~~
 $ cat plot_precipitation_climatology.py
 ~~~